RiBurger/cppcourse-brunel/README.md

 # cppcourse-brunel

+This repository contains all my work from the last three weeks of project.
+My work from the previous weeks are in my initial repository (it was asked to change in the middle of the project), which is named *CS116-2017-eric-bergkvist*.
+So you can see there that I've produced a continuous work throughout the whole project, and I simply don't know how to merge my two repositories.

 To run the program, you have to put the following files in a document :
 - Neuron.h
 - Neuron.cpp